 - Clearly identify needs, outline procedures and monitor progress.

-> - Ensure the allocation of resources for SEN reflects the various levels of need,
+- Ensure the allocation of resources for SEND reflects the various levels of need,

-> - Value the unique interests and strengths of pupils, seeking and hearing their views whenever possible.
+- Value the unique interests and strengths of pupils, seeking and hearing their views whenever possible.

 The success of inclusive practice is also supported by the Access Strategy.
 Whilst access is excellent areas of development are identified in the action plan.